klimgeran/handbook/en/glossary.md

     crypto: "Symmetric External Diffie-Hellman"
   token:
     economy: "A voucher or gift card redeemable for items of value."
-    crypto: "Certain types of cryptocurrency, typically different from the main currency of a blockchain."
+    crypto: "A repressentation of a digital asset."
   tlc:
     internet: "Tender Loving Care"
   tps: